Reader's Choice

 Christine

 Few names deserve a place over the title of a Stephen King adaptation.
 John Carpenter’s is one of them.
-The director made Christine in 1983 from the source novel published earlier that year, and the resulting film balances both creative voices.
+The director made Christine in 1983 from the source novel published earlier that year, and the resulting film balances the creative voices of both.
 The adaptation reflects some of King’s signature themes: horror rooted in high school trauma, possession (hotels, animals, and inanimate objects), and the entrenched psychology of his characters.
 But Carpenter’s production reimagines the book for the screen, transforming the titular killer car from a vessel for a maligned spirit into a faceless, unknowable threat—an abyss of evil that reflects and distorts its driver.
 When an engine revs over the opening credits, unaccompanied by music, it distills Carpenter’s ambiguous intent.
 The filmmaker embraces the terror of the unknown and the implication of evil, relying less on exposition than powerful images to tell his story.
 More than the particulars of the screenplay’s adaptation, Carpenter knows the classic car’s presence is powerful and can instill terror because it warps a familiar image from Americana into something unknowable and twisted.
 Blending Carpenter’s and King’s sensibilities, Christine idles at the crossroads where two horror masters converge.

 3.5 Stars